 Create an account to be able to submit sample requests online and receive account and request summaries.
-If you will not be submitting online, simply download and submit a completed genotyping request form with your samples.
-Email us to let us know they are on the way.
+If you will not be submitting online, simply submit a completed sample submission form with your samples, then email us to let us know they are on the way.
 For complete details, see the sample submission page.

 Yes, samples can be sent at room temperature.
 In fact, we prefer samples be collected and shipped at room temperature.
 Samples that are frozen and then are allowed to thaw will experience significant degradation.
 If you absolutely must freeze the samples, please make sure they remain frozen at all times, including during transit.
 In the picture below, samples 53 54 and 55 had been previously frozen and allowed to thaw prior to shipping.
 Samples 52 and 116 demonstrate intact genomic DNA.